Two Americans kidnapped from ship off Nigeria released

 ABUJA Two Americans who were kidnapped from their ship by pirates off the coast of Nigeria last month have been released, the U.S. State Department said on Tuesday.

-The captain and chief engineer were taken on October 23 when gunmen attacked the U.S.-flagged C-Retriever, a 222-foot (67 metre) vessel owned by U.S. marine transport group Edison Chouest Offshore.
+The captain and chief engineer were taken on October 23 when gunmen attacked the U.S.-flagged C-Retriever, a 222-foot (67 meter) vessel owned by U.S. marine transport group Edison Chouest Offshore.

 "We welcome the release of the two U.S. citizens who were kidnapped from the M/V C-Retriever.
 For privacy reasons, we will not provide any additional information," a State Department official said in a statement.